willshuttleworth/findrs/README.md

 # findrs

-### like linux `find`, but faster and simpler
+like GNU `find`, but faster and simpler

-wanted to try to make a cli with rust, so i 'remade' find

 ### installation